thesephist/schrift/README.md

 ## Usage

 Because Schrift is currently under development, there aren't any built binaries you can download.
-To try Schrift, You'll need to build the Rust codebase from source.
+To try Schrift, You'll need to build the project from source.

 Clone the repository and open the project